amardeep0/learnPunjabi/Listening_and_Speaking_Topics.md

 3. [Read, Listen & Speak about various topics](http://pt.learnpunjabi.org/contents.aspx)
 Listen to the conversations from different topics by clicking on the speaker icons.
 These lessons are from the book 'A Start in Punjabi' by Dr. Harjit Singh Gill

+4. [eLearnPunjabi Course](http://elearnpunjabi.com/default.aspx) - Free (sign up required for getting access to the content).
+     Videos of everyday conversations from this course will help learning Colloquial Panjabi and experience of Punjab culture.